Course Catalog

 Moving between these diverse political and cultural contexts, this course investigates art’s role in representing revolutionary ideals and producing new kinds of political subjects in the nineteenth century.
 This course takes a global frame that centers capitalism, interimperial competition, race, and gender as the primary forces that drove revolutionary art-making throughout the world.
 Instead of a broad survey, this course closely analyzes individual artworks in a wide range of media, including painting, sculpture, architecture, drawing, prints, photography, and political cartoons.

-ART_HIST 359 – Special Topics in 19th Century Art: Paris, Fashion, Colonialism
+ART_HIST 359 – Special Topics in 19th Century Art: Paris: Fashion Capitol of the 18th & 19th Centuries?

 ART_HIST 369 – Special Topics in Contemporary Art: Against Brain Rot: Attention, the Arts, and Civic Engagement